Dionid/wild-drift/README.md

     1. Move TicksManager somewhere
     1. Event bus Thread safety
 1. Errors
+1. Escape not working in waiting while loop
 1. Logger
 1. EventBus is now flushing only while scene is working
 1. New features